David Faustino: Acting

-Faustino made his television debut at the age of three months when he appeared in the Lily Tomlin Special.
+Faustino made his television debut at the age of three months old when he appeared in a Lily Tomlin Special in 1974.
 He did not start acting regularly until 1980, after a small role on Little House on the Prairie.
 Throughout the early to mid-1980s, Faustino guest-starred on several TV shows such as Highway to Heaven, Family Ties, St. Elsewhere, and The Love Boat.

-In 1986 and 1987, David played the older of two young sons in the Disney films Mr. Boogedy and Bride of Boogedy.
+In 1986 and 1987, Faustino played the oldest of two young sons in the Disney films Mr. Boogedy and Bride of Boogedy.

 In 1987, he landed a full-time gig on Married... with Children, which was his big break.
 He played Bud, the younger of the two Bundy children, in 259 episodes, from April 5, 1987, until the season finale on June 9, 1997.
 He reprised the role of Bud Bundy in such series as Parker Lewis Can't Lose and Top of the Heap.
 Faustino also appeared on Burke's Law, MADtv, and The New Addams Family.

 In 2001, Faustino appeared in the independent film Killer Bud, produced by Aglet Productions.
 The following year, he appeared in the reality television special Celebrity Boot Camp (a shortened version of the Boot Camp series for celebrities).
 In 2005, Faustino guest-starred on two episodes of One on One.